-Joseph Lancaster opened the first model school in the English-speaking world.
-This was in 1798 at Borough Road, Southwark in London.
+Joseph Lancaster opened the first model school in the English-speaking world in 1798 at Borough Road, Southwark in London.

-Lancaster's school soon held a thousand students.
-It became the prototype for curricula, teaching methods and in effect, new provision that revolutionised schooling in Britain, the British empire and notably throughout the Americas.
+Lancaster's initiative became the prototype for curricula, teaching methods and in effect, new provision that revolutionised schooling in Britain and notably, throughout the Americas.

-The Mico Institution was among hundreds of schools opened in the Caribbean in the immediate post-emancipation era.
+Mico was among hundreds of schools opened in the Caribbean in the immediate post-emancipation era.

-Other Mico centres for teacher training emerged in Antigua and St Lucia.
+Other Mico teacher training schools started in Antigua and St Lucia.

 The Governor of Trinidad and Tobago created a variant of the Mico model school.

-Later development of model schools in the region anticipated effort to have no child left behind in the age of independence.
+Further development of model schools in the region anticipated efforts to assure universal provision in the age of independence.

-British colonial subjects and after, first generation, post-independence West Indians created a phenomenon in cricket.
-Given the immense pride regional cricket teams generated, it is notable that no leader has brought together persons who coached those early players in a model school.
+British colonial subjects who formed the, first generation of post-independence West Indians became a phenomenon in cricket.
+Given the immense pride regional cricket teams generated, it is notable that no leader has brought together persons who coached those early players to institutionalise teaching of their skills.

-At the formative level of junior, teen and youth cricket, however, the continuing absence of cricket in schools' curricula says much about the untapped potential of former British West Indian colonies.
+The continuing absence of cricket in schools' curricula reflects the untapped potential of former British West Indian colonies.

-At the highest level, Professor Sir Hilary Beckles is founder and Director of the CLR James Centre for Cricket Research at the Cave Hill Campus of the University of the West Indies, and a former member of the West Indies Cricket Board (WICB).
-He founded and became the inaugural Chairman of the High Performance Cricket Academy of the WICB, close equivalent to an indigenous model school.
+At the highest level of the game and of teaching, a self-confessed, failed cricketer, Professor Sir Hilary Beckles is founder and Director of the CLR James Centre for Cricket Research at the Cave Hill Campus of the University of the West Indies.
+A former member of the West Indies Cricket Board (WICB), Sir Hilary founded and became the inaugural Chairman of the High Performance Cricket Academy of the WICB, the most underdeveloped, indigenous model school.